-- 1. The party initiating the workflow will send the first message in the sequence to the DIP. - 2.
-The DIP will recognise events/messages arriving on certain channels that need a unique Workflow Correlation ID to be generated. - 3.
+- 1. The Market Participant initiating the workflow will send the first message in the sequence to the DIP. - The DIP will recognise events/messages on certain channels require a Workflow Correlation ID to be generated. - 3.
 The DIP will generate the Workflow Correlation ID, written to the message for onward processing and returned to the message sender as part of the HTTP response body.